Alexion Access Navigator

 Case Manager

-- Providing information that explains your patient’s insurance coverage for Koselugo
+OneSource can help by providing information that explains your patient’s insurance coverage for Koselugo and addressing financial concerns or gaps in coverage.

-To learn more or to contact a dedicated PEM or Case Manager, patients and caregivers can call 1-888-765-4747, Monday through Friday, 8:30 AM–8 PM ET, or visit www.AlexionOneSource.com.
+To learn more or to contact a dedicated PEM or Case Manager,

-NF1=neurofibromatosis type 1; US=United States.
+NF1=neurofibromatosis type 1; PN=plexiform neurofibromas.

 Use these guides and resources to learn more about how you can help your patients with NF1 PN.

-Prepare your patients to start treatment with the help of this guide
+Prepare your patients to start treatment with the help of this guide.

-A guide that provides dosing information and presents how specific toxicities were managed in the SPRINT study, based on institutional policies and guidelines
+A guide that provides dosing information and presents how specific toxicities were managed in the SPRINT study, based on institutional policies and guidelines.

 Share these guides and resources to help your patients with NF1 PN and their caregivers navigate their treatment journeys.

 Your patients may have questions about their condition and their treatment.
-This Q&A guide can help them find the answers they need
+This Q&A guide can help them find the answers they need.

 Cardiomyopathy.
 A decrease in left